kai9987kai/DIAMOND-Simulation/README.md

 Open the Simulation:

 Navigate to the cloned directory.
-Open the simulation.html file in a modern web browser (e.g., Chrome, Firefox).
+Open the enhanced_simulation.html file in a modern web browser (e.g., Chrome, Firefox).
 Interact with the Simulation:

 Use the on-screen controls to adjust parameters.
 Click Run to start the simulation or Step to advance one step at a time.
-Observe how agents interact with the environment and learn over time.
+Observe how agents interact with the environment, navigate dynamic obstacles, and learn over time.
 Future Enhancements:
 Advanced Pathfinding Algorithms: Implementing algorithms like A* for more sophisticated agent navigation.
 Enhanced Learning Models: Incorporating more complex reinforcement learning models like Deep Q-Networks (DQNs).